 All of November’s books were enjoyable to a similar degree, although some are clearly geared to my tastes.
 Patti Smith’s book is the standout and won the National Book Award for nonfiction.

 When and where did these books fall into my hands?
-“Kids” was a gift in 2011, “Younger” was a purchase at Borders Montclair in the mid-’00s, “Aging” was a gift from Magic Door Books in Pomona in the mid-’00s (owner Dwain Kaiser thought I should own this book by a fellow local columnist), “A Good Life” in print was a gift in 2018, with an audio copy downloaded from the LA County Library in October, “Larger Than Life” was a gift in 2016, “Not Dead” was a gift in 2018 and “Eternally Yours” was a purchase at Magic Door in 2006.
+“Kids” was a gift in 2011, “Younger” was a purchase at Borders Montclair in 2006, “Aging” from Magic Door Books in Pomona in 2006 (owner Dwain Kaiser thought I should own this book by a fellow local columnist), “A Good Life” in print was a gift in 2018, with an audio copy downloaded from the LA County Library in October, “Larger Than Life” was a gift in 2016, “Not Dead” was a gift in 2018 and “Eternally Yours” was a purchase at Magic Door in 2006.
 Whew!
 A lot of older unread books here, and five gifts from nice people.
 (That only scratches the surface of the unread gift books on my shelves, I’m afraid.
 More scratching ahead.)

 How was your November reading — if you even remember?
 Apologies again about that.
 The December Reading Log will be here before you know it (I hope?), followed by the traditional 2020 recap with all my books listed and photographed.